-If you would like to speak to an expert about any of the issues you have read about in this guide, then you can speak to us by:
+If you would like to speak to an expert about any of the issues you have read about in this guide, or making an accident at work claim then you can search our website for work injury information or speak to us by:

 Our advisors are here for you whenever you need to call: night or day.
 They offer free legal advice with no obligation for you to proceed with our services.

 Other Useful Compensation Guides